The Office for Official Publications of the European Communities (Publications Office) is the publishing house of the European Union.

-The EU Bookshop website is your single access point to publications from the European Union institutions, agencies and other bodies, published since 1952.
+The EU Publications website is your single access point to publications from the European Union institutions, agencies and other bodies, published since 1952.

-In EU Bookshop you may download publications in PDF format free of charge.
+In EU Publications you may download publications in PDF format free of charge.

 The Publications Office also offers a number of online services giving free access to information on: